MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ![How to upload music files](../media/IoTCoreDefaultApp/restart.gif)

-/*I will need help here - I am getting blank screens for both Notifications and Logs so I'm not exactly sure what they do here.*/
+/*JC/JL - Can you take a crack at this?
+I am getting blank screens for both Notifications and Logs so I'm not exactly sure what they do here.*/

 /*We will also need to add documentation here as to how to leverage app launch feature*/